Public Pier — No Fishing License Required

 Alcatraz Island and sailboats

 Consider the waters of the bay itself and imagine the energy that is channeled through the mile-wide width and two-hundred-feet depth of the Golden Gate.
 The result is a powerful stream that is buffeted and shaped by the contrasting forces of nature—river flow rushing down to the sea from inland California streams, tidal waters that push in and then pull out on a twice daily basis, and powerful winds that roar in off the Pacific.
 The resulting waves, eddies, and whirlpools can surprise even the most experienced mariner.
 Imagine what life is like for the fish that live in that environment.
+It is hard to fish from this pier and not recognize that San Francisco Bay is one of the world’s greatest bays.

 “The City” and the piers at Fort Mason sit across the water